Breast Cancer Care Close to Home

 Catholic Health Cancer Institutes across Long Island deliver excellence in breast cancer care—from early detection screenings and genetic counseling to diagnosis and the latest advances in treatments.
 Our compassionate team of cancer experts support you at every step, including follow-up and surviorship care.
 We are dedicated to providing the highest level of breast cancer care that you can trust.

+We offer advanced breast imaging services, including 3D mammography, to help detect breast cancer in its earliest stage when it's most treatable.
 Our breast cancer specialists use the most advanced and latest treatments for breast cancer at any stage.

 Comprehensive Breast Cancer Care

 Catholic Health's breast cancer specialists work with you to create a tailored treatment plan.
 They offer the best options based on type and stage of cancer and listen closely to your needs.

 Our multidisciplinary approach gives you access to a team of cancer specialists, including board-certified oncologists and breast cancer surgeons as well as registered breast health nurse navigators and infusion/chemotherapy nurses.